elunna/nerfhack-changelog/README.md

 * HP gains from healing potions are subject to nurse dancing limits, but the limit is always observed as if the players level is maxed out at 30.
 * Fizzy potions and booze can cause (loud) burps.
 * Smoky potions cannot appear in any starting role's inventory.
-* Diluted smoky potions will never yield a djini from a bottle.
+* Diluted smoky potions will never yield a djinni from a bottle.
 * Diluted milky potions never yield ghosts.

 #### Diluted potion effects